Lars Nootbaar Player Props: Cardinals vs. Guardians

 Guardians Pitching Rankings

+- The 7.6 strikeouts per nine innings compiled by the Guardians pitching staff ranks 29th in the league.

-- The Guardians have a 3.87 team ERA that ranks ninth among all league pitching staffs.
+- The Guardians have the ninth-ranked team ERA across all league pitching staffs (3.86).

-- In his last appearance on Sunday, the right-hander threw eight innings against the New York Mets, allowing two earned runs while surrendering seven hits.
+- His last time out was on Sunday against the New York Mets, when the righty tossed six innings, surrendering two earned runs while giving up seven hits.

+- In five games this season, the 24-year-old has amassed a 3.18 ERA and 7.9 strikeouts per nine innings, while giving up a batting average of .250 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.